firesim/firesim/docs/Advanced-Usage/Generating-Different-Targets.rst

    :gh-file-ref:`sim/src/main/scala/midasexamples`, these are a set of simple chisel circuits like GCD, that demonstrate how to use Golden Gate.
 These are useful test cases for bringing up new Golden Gate features.
+3. **bridges**: tests for firesim-lib bridges.
+These have more dependencies and involve more logic than `midasexamples`.
-3. **fasedtests**: designs to do integration testing of FASED memory-system timing models.
+4. **fasedtests**: designs to do integration testing of FASED memory-system timing models.

 Projects have the following directory structure: